fltk/fltk/README.CMake.txt

 Once you have a crosscompiler going, to use CMake to build FLTK you need two more things.
 You need a toolchain file which tells CMake where your build tools are.
 The CMake website is a good source of information on this file.
-Here's mine for MinGW under Linux.
+Here's one for MinGW under Linux.

 ----
 # the name of the target operating system